-- (1) For the fiscal year 2023 results of the indicators in the table above, Takeda received limited assurance engagements from KPMG AZSA Sustainability Co., Ltd. (KPMG) in accordance with ISAE 3000 and ISAE 3410 issued by the International Auditing and Assurance Standards Board (IAASB).
-As a result, Takeda received a conclusion from KPMG dated June 25, 2024, that in all material respects, the calculation was made in accordance with the criteria established by Takeda (to be posted on Takeda's website in July 2024), and no matters were identified that could not be considered as not represented. - (2) Our measure for these metrics changed from "% favorable responses to questions regarding engagement in the Annual Employee Experience Survey" to the current measure to fully incorporate the entire range of survey responses.
-These figures have been recalculated based on the current measure.
-Results for fiscal year 2022 have been recalculated based on the current measure.
+(1) For the FY2023 and FY2024 results of the indicators in the table above, Takeda received limited assurance engagements from KPMG AZSA Sustainability Co., Ltd. (KPMG) in accordance with ISAE 3000 and ISAE 3410 issued by the International Auditing and Assurance Standards Board (IAASB).
+As a result, Takeda received a conclusion from KPMG dated June 25, 2024 for the FY2023 results, and dated June 24, 2025 for the FY2024 results, that in all material respects, the calculation was made in accordance with the criteria established by Takeda (posted on Takeda's website for the FY2023 results of the indicators, to be posted on June 30, 2025 for the FY2024 results of the indicators), and no matters were identified that could not be considered as not represented.